Unlawful Stops / Probable Cause

-If you have been arrested and charged with DWI in Dallas County, Denton County, Collin County, Tarrant County, Rockwall County, Johnson County, Wise County, or Ellis County and believe you may be the subject of an unlawful stop, the experienced DWI defense lawyers of Law Offices of Richard C. McConathy may be able to assist your case.
+If you have been arrested and charged with DWI in Dallas County, Denton County, Collin County, Tarrant County, Rockwall County, Johnson County, Wise County, or Ellis County and believe you may be the subject of an unlawful stop, the experienced DWI defense lawyers of The Law Offices of Richard C. McConathy may be able to assist your case.

 They will review your DWI arrest for any evidence of unlawful stop, including lack of probable cause, and pursue a motion to dismiss when appropriate.
-To schedule your free initial case consultation with Law Offices of Richard C. McConathy, call (972) 233-5700 today.
+To schedule your free initial case consultation with The Law Offices of Richard C. McConathy, call (972) 233-5700 today.